CaseyHaralson/pinkyring-server-template/README.md

   - make sure the infrastructure is running: `npm run infra`
   - run tests: `npm run test:it`

+#### Adding New Project Packages
+1. Create the package folder
+2. Copy a package.json and tsconfig.json file from one of the other packages
+3. Edit the name, dependencies, and dev dependencies in the package.json and the references in the tsconfig.json
+4. Create a src folder in the new package
+5. Add the new package references to the root package.json and tsconfig.json files
+6. Add the new package references to any other packages that will need the reference (di-container, etc)
+7. Adding external npm dependencies can be done from the root by using the command outlined in the Notes section

 ### Notes

 #### Helpful Rule